Vol VI · Chapter 7

 Key Takeaways

-- Precision, not destruction: Ablation seeks the microscopic Achilles heel of an arrhythmia, whether it is an irritable focus, a macro-reentrant track, or a protected slow channel.
+• Precision over volume: Ablation targets the single structure an arrhythmia depends on, whether it is an irritable focus, a macro-reentrant track, or a protected slow channel.

-- Proof of cure is mandatory.
-The endpoint of the procedure is not simply delivering the burn; it is the inability to re-induce the arrhythmia using programmed stimulation.
+• Proof of cure is mandatory.
+The endpoint of the procedure is the inability to re-induce the arrhythmia using programmed stimulation after the lesion is delivered.